When I first heard of the Ducati DesertX, I was sceptical (or skeptical, for some of you).

 The bike that came to my mind was the Honda 1988 XRV650 Africa Twin, which was part of the same design generation of enduro motorcycles.

 Sorry to show you a picture of a non-Ducati in this article.
 But it’s important to have some historical context for design choices.

-Here’s an equivalent picture of the DesertX to compare it.
+Here’s an equivalent picture of the DesertX to compare it to the above.

 Twin front circular headlamps are like the pop-up headlights of the motorcycle world.
-It’s not the most aerodynamically efficient, but it looks cool (to some, like me.
-I also like pop-up headlamps.)
+It’s not the most aerodynamically efficient, and not everyone likes them, but they both look cool to me and to others of inscrutable (well, fine… scrutable) taste.
 They’re quite rare, though!
 Moto Guzzi does it in their V85 TT, but aside from them, you don’t see many.

 The DesertX is such a good-looking adventure bike that I’m surprised it didn’t win an award at EICMA’s “Most Beautiful Bike” vote, hosted by Motociclismo magazine.
 But it did make it to my list of the best-looking motorcycles of 2022.

 The lights are full LED and have daytime running lights (DRLs in Newspeak — see my acronyms guide).